umbraco/UmbracoDocs/10/umbraco-deploy/deployment-workflow/import-export.md

     - `IArtifactImportProvider` defines methods for creating streams for reading serialized artifacts or files handled by Deploy (media, templates, stylesheets etc.).

 Implementations for `IArtifactExportProvider` and `IArtifactImportProvider` are provided for:
-- A physical directory - via `PhysicalDirectoryArtifactImportExportProvider`.
+- A physical directory.
-- An Umbraco file system (`IFileSystem` - via `FileSystemArtifactImportExportProvider`.
+- An Umbraco file system.
-- A zip file - via `ZipArchiveArtifactImportExportProvider`.
+- A zip file.

+These are all accessible for use via extension methods available on `IArtifactImportExportService` found in the `Umbraco.Deploy.Infrastructure.Extensions` namespace.

 The following example shows this service in use, importing and exporting from a zip file on startup.